bcit-ltc/infrastructure-documentation/docs/services-systems.md

 We use GitLab to:

-* record our work on projects through the version control system
+* record our work using version controlled code repositories
 * track issues related to projects
 * run CI/CD pipelines that automate building and deploying
 * save copies of images in each project's private image registry

 !!! note "Starting a project"

-    We usually start a project by creating a code repository in GitLab in one of these "top-level" groups:
+    We start a project by creating a code repository in GitLab in one of these "top-level" groups:

     `Web Apps`
-    :   Mature web applications that have some front-end component
+    :   Projects that have some front-end component; UI required.

-    `VSM Web Apps`
-    :   Web applications for the VSM team

     `Utilities`
     :   Tools, resources, and services (both local and server-based) that do not have a front-end